SuperNov4DZN/configurable-keys/README.md

 # configurable-keys
-Define how tarkov keys work for you!
+Define how SPT keys & keycards work for you!
 (Starting with Unlimited uses)

 HOW IT WORKS:
 -